 Want to make it chic – serve it in a hollowed out bread bowl and toast up the bread croutons for a bit of dipping love.
 I love the flavored boules at the local market and their rosemary sourdough bread is divine, especially with this dip.

-So – for the Big Game, throw out that packet and make this dip – your guests will thank you!
+So – for the Big Game or for your next soiree, throw out that packet and make this Caramelized Onion Dip – your guests will thank you!

 On to the recipe: